Insulin pump: History

-In 1974 the first insulin pump was created and was named the Biostator.
-The first pump was so large that it was worn as a backpack.
-It also had the capability of monitoring the blood glucose levels so this also doubles as the first continuous glucose monitor.
-Today insulin pumps are so small that they can fit in a pocket or a purse.
+In the early 1960s, Dr. Arnold Kadish, a physician working at Loma Linda University, developed a closed-loop device for blood glucose control using a double-lumen autoanalyzer to measure blood glucose linked to an intravenous insulin infusion pump.
+Although it worked, the prototype was considered so bulky, worn as a backpack, and complicated, that it was never commercialized.
+In 1976, the first commercialized insulin pump was created and was named the Biostator.
+The pump was a 60 kg bedside device.
+It also had the capability of monitoring blood glucose levels, so this also doubles as the first continuous glucose monitor.
+Between 1978 and 1988, Robert Channon, working with Guy's Hospital and the Bristol Royal Infirmary, developed a series of miniature insulin infusion pumps.
+Today, insulin pumps are so small that they can fit in a pocket or a purse.

-In 1984 an Infusaid implantable infusion device was used to treat a 22-year-old patient successfully.
+In 1984, an Infusaid implantable infusion device was used to treat a 22-year-old patient successfully.

-The insulin pump was first endorsed in the United Kingdom in 2003, by the National Institute for Health and Care Excellence (NICE).
+The insulin pump was first endorsed in the United Kingdom in 2003 by the National Institute for Health and Care Excellence (NICE).

 Developments

 New insulin pumps are becoming "smart" as new features are added to their design.
 These simplify the tasks involved in delivering an insulin bolus.